 Despite this bridezilla bummer, the pulpit sharing went surprisingly smooth.
 The other three couples and my husband and I sat side by side sharing the stage and no one couple outshone the other.
 I also had an amazing pastor who offered to do the service in English and Oshiwambo, so that my American guests and I could follow along.

-It was a really huge lesson in humility and any bridal narcissism I had went out the window.
+It was a really huge lesson in humility and any bridal narcissism I had gone out the window.

-To add on to the ambiguity of the day were the inevitable traditional aspects to my wedding.
+To add on to the ambiguity of the day were the inevitable traditional aspects of my wedding.
 I’d attended Owambo weddings in the past and so I had a rough idea of what took place.
-Aside from the church service and reception there was the procession out of the church, the welcoming into the home, a gift bearing ceremony, and greeting the elders among other intricate affairs.
+Aside from the church service and reception, there was the procession out of the church, the welcoming into the home, a gift-bearing ceremony, and greeting the elders among other intricate affairs.

 Did everything run perfectly on our wedding day?
 Definitely not.